Where to Stay in London: Popular Neighborhoods & Top Hotels

 • The Soho Hotel: If you want to be in the center of all the fun, but still get a great night’s sleep, the Soho Hotel is an excellent 5-star option.
 Hidden away on a quiet mews, but steps from the surrounding hustle and bustle, the Soho offers the perfect intersection of location, amenities, and vibes.

-• The Ham Yard Hotel: When the weather is fine, stay at the Ham Yard and revel in the magic of their spectacular roof terrace.
+• The Ham Yard Hotel: Stay at the Ham Yard and revel in the magic of their spectacular roof terrace.
 London skyline view?
 Check.
 Veggie patch growing produce you’ll have for dinner later?
 Check.
 And don’t forget the bees.
 Fully functioning beehives call this garden home and are tended to by the Ham Yard’s dedicated beekeeper.
 No wonder the Ham Yard gets so much buzz.

 • The London EDITION: Just on the edge of Soho, in an area called Fitzrovia, sits the immaculate 5-star London EDITION by Marriott.
 Stay here for nautical-themed rooms and private rooftop terraces with views of the famous London Eye.
-Walk to all that Central London’s Soho, Mayfair, Covent Garden, and West End have to offer.
+You can walk to everything that Central London’s Soho, Mayfair, Covent Garden, and West End have to offer.

 A woman walking by a colorful wall with graffiti and fliers in SoHo.